Explore

 Who is involved in an enterprise transformation?

-Every team at the organization has a role in enterprise transformation.
-The most successful transformations start as an executive mandate with meaningful collaboration across departments.
-Some organizations are even forming innovation groups or transformation teams to lead the charge.
+Every team at your organization has a role in enterprise transformation.
+The most successful transformations start as a clear executive mandate with meaningful collaboration across departments.
+Some organizations even form innovation groups or transformation teams to lead the charge.
+Here is a comprehensive list of the different teams to get involved and their scope:

 Leadership team